ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Do ETFs or mutual funds have better returns?

-Returns depend on what the fund holds and its costs.
-When two funds track the same index, the lower-cost option often delivers a higher net result over the long run, all else equal.
+It depends on what the fund holds and what it charges.
+When two choices track the same index, the lower-cost option may deliver a slightly better net result over many years.

 How do I start investing in ETFs or mutual funds for retirement?

-Open a brokerage account or retirement account (e.g., IRA), define your goal (growth, income, balance), choose low-cost core funds, automate contributions, and review the allocation annually.
+Open a brokerage account or retirement account (e.g., IRA; for a broader overview see this retirement account and tax guide), define your goal (growth, income, balance), choose low-cost core funds, automate contributions, and review the allocation annually.

 Are ETFs or mutual funds better for retirement accounts?